-The electronic application properly executed by the Authorized Official must be submitted to the Office of Victim Services and Justice Grants no later than 11:59pm ET, September 16, 2019.
+The electronic application properly executed by the Authorized Official must be submitted to the Office of Victim Services and Justice Grants no later than 11:59pm ET, November 21, 2019.
 Applications submitted manually will NOT be accepted.
-Please be advised that it is the applicant's responsibility to ensure that the application is submitted electronically through ZoomGrantsTM by the deadline via the following link: https://zoomgrants.com/gprop.asp?donorid=2121&limited=2459
+Please be advised that it is the applicant's responsibility to ensure that the application is submitted electronically through ZoomGrantsTM by the deadline via Zoomgrants at the following link: https://zoomgrants.com/gprop.asp?donorid=2121&limited=2459.